-- The student academic record is satisfactory. - The breadth requirement is completed. - The Supervisory Committee certifies that the student has made satisfactory progress to be admitted to candidacy. - The student has a dissertation topic approved by his/her supervisory committee. - The student has passed both the written and oral portions of the qualifying exam. - The Admission to Candidacy form has the required formal approvals.
+• The student academic record is satisfactory.

+- The 24 ECE credit hour requirement is complete. - The Supervisory Committee certifies that the student has made satisfactory progress to be admitted to candidacy. - The student has a dissertation topic approved by his/her supervisory committee. - The student has passed both the written (including the official minor exam if applicable) and oral portions of the qualifying exam. - The Admission to Candidacy form has the required formal approvals.

-The ECE department requires that the student be admitted to candidacy as soon as the criteria listed above has been met but not later than three years after passing the written portion of the qualifying exam.
+The ECE department requires that the student be admitted to candidacy as soon as the criteria listed above have been met but not later than three years after passing the written portion of the qualifying exam.

-8. Final Examination and Submission of Dissertation
+7. Final Examination and Submission of Dissertation